SouthFACT/landsatfact-sql/functions.md

   * 4 - "Completed".

 **returns**

-* true if suceeds and false if fails
+* true if succeeds and false if fails

 **Example:**